Adolf Ziegler: Life

-in former times a modern painter and a zealous admirer of the works of Franz Marc.…His transmutation proceeded by slow degrees.…before he took this position, he was one of the most extreme modern painters, but one of inferior rank.
+" [...] in former times a modern painter and a zealous admirer of the works of Franz Marc [...]
+His transmutation proceeded by slow degrees [...] before he took this position, he was one of the most extreme modern painters, but one of inferior rank."

 There are no examples of such early works.
 He gave up the modern style for a representational and realistic style in the 1920s, during which time he had increased contact with Hitler.
-Ziegler exhibited eleven canvases at the Great German Art Exhibitions at the House of German Art between 1937 and 1943.
+Ziegler exhibited eleven canvases at the Great German Art Exhibitions at the House of German Art between 1937–1943.
 A technically accomplished painter, Ziegler was known for mainly floral compositions, genre paintings, allegorical paintings inspired by Greek mythology, portraits, and numerous female nudes.
 His static, pseudo-classical nudes depicted ideal Aryan figures.

-In an interview with American playwright Barrie Stavis, Ziegler explained that a painting of a beautiful nude German woman encourages the ideal of a perfect body and gives German men the incentive to have many German children.
-However, the artistic ‘naturalism’ of the racially pure figures left nothing to the imagination, earning him the disparaging nickname of ‘Meister des Deutschen Schamhaares' ("Master of German Pubic Hair").
+In an interview with American playwright Barrie Stavis, Ziegler explained that a painting of a "beautiful" nude German woman encourages the ideal of a perfect body and gives German men the incentive to have many German children.
+However, the artistic "naturalism" earnined him the disparaging nickname of Meister des Deutschen Schamhaares ("Master of German pubic hair").

-Role in the Degenerate Art Exhibition
+Role in the Degenerate Art exhibition

 Ziegler occupied several important administrative positions during the Third Reich.
 He was appointed Senator of the Fine Arts at the Reich Chamber of Culture in 1935.
-Propaganda Minister Goebbels later appointed him to the Presidential Council, then vice-president of the Reich Chamber of Art.
+Propaganda Minister Joseph Goebbels later appointed him to the Presidential Council, then vice-president of the Reich Chamber of Art.
 Finally, on December 1, 1936, he succeeded architect Eugen Hönig as president of the Chamber of Art, which then had 45,000 members.
 Ziegler's replacement of Hönig as president was a clear signal of the Reich's growing distaste for nonconformity in the arts.

 Ziegler served as the president of the Prussian Academy of Arts in 1937.

 Ziegler headed a five-man commission that toured state collections in numerous cities, hastily seizing works they deemed degenerate.
 The works were then rushed to Munich for installation in the narrow rooms of the Hofgarten arcade for display, including some 16,000 examples of expressionist, abstract, cubist and surrealist works of art.
 The paintings of such "degenerate" artists, including the works of Max Beckmann and Emil Nolde, were confiscated on Ziegler's orders as head of the sluice commission.
-Ziegler managed to organize the Degenerate Art Exhibition in Munich in less than two weeks.
+Ziegler managed to organize the Degenerate Art exhibition in Munich in less than two weeks.
 On July 19, 1937, he opened the exhibition and condemned those museum directors from whose collections the works came and their tolerance of the decadent art.
-However, his name must not be confused with that of Hans Severus Ziegler, who organized in May 1938 the Entartete Musik or Degenerate music exhibition in Düsseldorf.
+However, his name must not be confused with that of Hans Severus Ziegler, who organized in May 1938 the Entartete Musik—"Degenerate Music"—exhibition in Düsseldorf.

+Ziegler's own paintings--including, for example, The Four Elements--were prominently and frequently displayed during the Greater German Art Exhibitions from 1937 through 1944.
+This series of exhibitions initially formed a counterpoint to the Degenerate Art Exhibition.